 Credentials, Insurance, and Proper Documentation

-A trustworthy landscape designer will readily provide proof of insurance, proper licensing, and a clear written proposal outlining scope, materials, costs, and timeline.
+A trustworthy landscape designer should readily provide proof of insurance, proper licensing where applicable, and a clear written proposal outlining scope, materials, costs, exclusions, and timeline.
 This documentation protects both you and the landscape company.
-Transparent communication is one of the strongest indicators of professionalism.

 Know the Red Flags

 Choosing a landscape designer should involve discernment.
 Be cautious of firms that seem too new to have established experience, especially if they cannot offer examples of past work.
 Lack of insurance, vague pricing, inconsistent communication, or overly optimistic timelines are all signs to proceed carefully.
-Online reviews can be useful, but remain wary of feedback on less credible platforms.
-Prioritize reputable sources like Google, Houzz, and the BBB.

 Budgeting and Phased Implementation

 Many homeowners begin with a general budget in mind.
 The best designers help refine that budget by focusing on the parts of the project with the greatest visual or functional impact.
-When the vision exceeds the available funds, reputable firms often suggest phased installation, allowing you to implement the full design over several seasons without compromising its long-term integrity.
+They can also help distinguish between immediate priorities and improvements that can wait.

 FAQs